SalimMerchermek/java-inside/README.md

 # java-inside
-This repository contains all source files of Lab1 for java-inside
+This repository contains all source files of Lab1 for Java Inside